Please join our email list for petition & legislation updates! Check back for details!

 Q4.
 Why not get the state legislature to pass this legislation?

 We and others have lobbied the legislature on these topics.
-So far, through 2022, useful legislation has failed to come to vote.
+To the present, useful legislation has failed to come to vote.
 Legislators may express support but any bills that have moved forward have allowed industry to continue with harm.
 Some legislators have expressed support while putting forward bills that do the opposite.
 A related problem is that house representatives have had uneven staff support and uneven or little time to research and consider bills, and at the end of each legislative session bills are usually brought to vote in large blocks rather than in timely way with votes on individual topics.
-The Speaker of the House, Ron Mariano, is said to wield control over which bills progress and he has shown little interest.
+The Speaker of the House, Ron Mariano, has great influence over the legislature but has not shown interest.
 The Speaker Mariano’s district is in 3rd Norfolk, including the Quincy, Weymouth, and Holbrook — we’d love to have voters from those areas engage in lobbying the Speaker of the House.

 Q5.
 Are you submitting these petitions to the state legislature?